WickedSmoke/atlush/README.md

 ### Crop Images

-Remove any fully transparent outside areas from selected images.
+Crop Images reduces the size of selected images so that any transparent edges are removed.

 Command Line Arguments